Key Highlights

 It's strange to read this name in this section because access to work and job opportunities seems easy there, and expats have been working also for many decades from across the world.

-Language proficiency is a must with the ability to read, write, and speak Arabic.
+Language proficiency is a must, along with reading, writing, and speaking Arabic.

 The authority has its decision-making bars to granting citizenship by looking at your overall records, including criminal offences.